 Parity had a highly significant (p<0.01) influence on test day milk yield.
 An increasing trend in TDMY was noted with progression of parity, rising from 6.79 ± 0.51 kg in the first parity to a reach peak production 9.68 ± 0.42 kg in the third and fourth parities, there after decline in milk production is observed in the fifth and above parities.
 These results are in support with the agreements of Ahmad et al. (2011) in indigenous and crossbred cows and Utrera et al. (2013) in HF × BS cows.
 Furthermore, Wondifraw et al. (2013) and Potdar et al. (2024) reported a significant effect of parity on daily milk yield in HF × Deoni crossbred cows and test day milk yield in Ongole cattle, respectively.
 Conversely, Singhai et al. (2013), Patel et al. (2016) and Kumar et al. (2021) reported non-significant differences in milk yield across parities in Gir cows, Crossbred and Sahiwal, respectively.

 Kankrej cows in their first parity produce less milk compared to mature cows in their fifth and above parities.
 This aligns with observations in other breeds, where younger cows tend to produce less milk due to their physiological systems not being fully developed for optimal production (Singh and singh, 2018).
-In agreement with this study reported that parity significantly affected milk production where more milk in cows with greater parities than those with lesser parities (Bach et al, 1978 and Afzal et al, 2007).
+In agreement with this study, it reported that parity significantly affected milk production where more milk in cows with greater parities than those with lesser parities (Bach et al, 1978 & Afzal et al, 2007).
 Milk yield declines after the 4th or 5th parity in Kankrej cows observed may be due to age related decline of mammary gland functions and reduced metabolic efficiency.
 Pal et al. (2019) reported that the low milk production in primiparous cows may result from ongoing somatic growth; in contrast to mature cows had fully developed mammary parenchyma under optimal endocrine influence.

 We may conclude that increase in the test day milk yield was recorded up to the 4th parity after that it tends to decline.